The Prince and the Princess in the Forest: Synopsis

 The prince finds twelve youths seeking service.
 He joins them, and they all go to work for a troll, who tells them they have to care for his house for a year and then answer three questions.
 Those who succeed will receive a sack of gold; those who fail will be turned into beasts.

 After a year, the prince heard the troll talking with another troll, saying he would ask how long they had been there (the twelve young men having been so busy partying that the troll was certain they did not know a year had passed), what shone on the roof (the lamp that the troll had stolen from the princess as she slept), and where their food came from (the king's table).
 When the troll asked these questions, the others did not know, but the prince answered all the questions correctly, so they all received their gold and left.
 On the way, they met an old beggar who asked for a piece of money for a poor man; the prince gave him his whole sackful.
-It was the troll in disguise, and he gave the prince the lamp he had stolen, telling him that the princess was in the same cave where the prince had found her.
+It was the troll in disguise, and he gave the prince the lamp he had stolen, telling him that the princess was in the same cave where the prince had first found her.

-The prince disguises himself as a peddler and then orders a great many pots and pans from a goldsmith, using them to distract his mother with them while he searches for and then reclaims the sword and mail shirt.
-When the robber chief returns, the prince strips him of his fine clothes and sends him into the forest, "where the wild beasts tore him to pieces," and sent his mother back to her own country.
+The prince disguises himself as a peddler and then orders a great many pots and pans from a goldsmith, using them to distract his mother with while he searches for and then reclaims the sword and mail shirt.
+When the robber chief returns, the prince strips him of his fine clothes and sends him into the forest, "where the wild beasts tore him to pieces," and sends his mother back to her own country.
 He rescues his wife and they reign, for a long, long time, over both her country and his.